 Brookline Poetry Series

-The Brookline Poetry Series meets once a month on Sunday afternoons, September through May, normally in Hunneman Hall at the Public Library of Brookline Village Location (361 Washington St., Brookline, MA 02445).
-Usually, one or two established poets read, followed by an open mike.
+The Brookline Poetry Series meets once a month on Sunday afternoons, September through May, normally in Hunneman Hall at the Brookline Village Library (361 Washington St., Brookline, MA 02445).
+Usually, one or two established poets read, followed by an open mic.
 You may contact the organizers via email at firstname.lastname@example.org.
 Please put “Brookline Poetry Series” in the subject heading.
 Please do not send written correspondence in care of the Library.

 Timing of performances:

 - 1:30 PM Doors open

 N.B., Usually the third Sunday of the month.
 On rare occasions, this may vary to accommodate holidays or special Library events, so be sure to check the Library Calendar or this page before attending.
 (Also, all meetings are held at the Brookline Village if possible, but on very rare occasions we have had to move to the Coolidge Corner Location because of a scheduling conflict.)